 Prerequisites / Co-requisites

 Home-based study on the module material and online reading requirements.
-Areas of study may include: Greek theatre, Commedia dell’Arte, Shakespeare, Opera, Burlesque.
+Areas of study may include: Greek theatre, Commedia dell’Arte, Opera, musical comedy.

-Seminar sessions amounting to two days at GSA to include application of theories to theatre text and performance, writings skills, and personal tutorials.
+Seminar sessions at GSA to include application of theories to theatre text and performance, writings skills, and group tutorials.